Quantum Vacuum energy as the origin of Gravity: Closing Remarks

-$\bullet$ ~ As stated in the Introduction, although the formula \eqref{rhovacg} is well-motivated by the work \cite{ALrhovac1,ALrhovac2}, the QFT underlying this formula for $\rhovac$ has not been precisely identified, in particular the zeron with mass $\mzeron$ has not yet been identified as a known particle, though Majorana fermions are viable candidates.
-This underlying QFT is incomplete in the UV since it relies on the RG beta function \eqref{betagcal} for a marginally irrelevant coupling, where the incompleteness is manifested as a Landau pole at very high energies.
-However we showed that the time evolution of the scale factor $a(t)$ smoothly traverses this pole through a swing rather than a bang.
-The UV completeness issue here is certainly more tractable than the UV incompleteness of quantum gravity, since it is a UV issue of QFT in flat Minkowski space where such problems are better understood.
-Landau poles are commonplace in elementary particle physics and condensed matter physics, since they are generic to marginally irrelevant perturbations.
-See for instance \cite{LandauPole1,LandauPole2,LandauPole3} and references therein.
-Although QED itself is not relevant to this article, let us mention that it also is not UV complete due to a Landau pole, however in this context it occurs at much higher energies than our proposed $\zmax$, and is thus commonly viewed as a purely academic issue, and is furthermore complicated by chiral symmetry breaking.
-(See footnote 12).
+$\bullet$ ~ As stated in the Introduction, although the formula \eqref{rhovacg} is well-motivated by the works \cite{ALrhovac1,ALrhovac2}, we left aside the issue of identifying the particle with mass $\mzeron$ underlying this formula for $\rhovac$ since we were able to make progress without doing so, and the particle physics involved is beyond the original scope of this article.
+Nevertheless, we can constrain some of its properties.
+We were able to constrain its mass from the observed value of $\rhovac$ in \eqref{mzOfg}, and pointed out that this is consistent with Majorana neutrinos as viable candidates, but were not able to make a strong case for this without a more complete theory of the origin of neutrino masses.
+Based on our comparison of coupling constants with QED, it could be that the particle with mass $\mzeron$ is coupled to a hidden U(1) gauge theory where $\gcal$ is a marginally irrelevant fine-structure constant.
+We assumed that our formula for $\rhovac$ in \eqref{rhovacg} is valid up to $\zmax$, which would seem to imply that such a particle does not obtain its mass $\mzeron$ from the Higgs mechanism since electro-weak symmetry breaking occurs at a significantly lower scale of about $160$ GeV, which corresponds to $z\approx 6 \times 10^{14}$.
+In our current understanding of the Standard Model of particle physics, neutrino masses do not arise from the Higgs mechanism since the Standard Model does not have right-handed neutrinos to pair up with the known left-handed neutrinos to provide a mass.
+Based on this, a massive Majorana neutrino is the most promising candidate for the $\mzeron$-particle, however other possibilities where this is an entirely new particle are certainly not ruled out.
+This underlying QFT involving $\mzeron$ is incomplete in the UV since it relies on the RG beta function \eqref{betagcal} for a marginally irrelevant coupling, where the incompleteness is manifested as a Landau pole at very high energies.
+However we showed that the time evolution of the scale factor $a(t)$ smoothly traverses this Landau pole through a swing rather than a bang.
+The UV completeness issue here is certainly more tractable than the UV incompleteness of quantum gravity, since it is a UV issue of QFT in flat Minkowski space where such problems are much better understood.

+$\bullet$ ~ In Section VIID we described some not so well-known small scale bench-top experiments on the temperature variation of Newton's constant which provided some positive support for our model.
+It is potentially exciting that our new parameter $\bhat$ for cosmology can in principle be measured by these completely different kinds of experiments, and this justifies reproducing these results with more modern experimental techniques.